 - Wilderness Uniqueness: Old growth Low Caucasus conifer and evergreen forest, high level of rare and endemic species, rare species such as bear, wolf, imperial eagle

 The Borjomi-Kharagauli Wilderness is home to relict, endemic, rare and vulnerable flora and fauna species.
-The mountainous forest in Borjomi-Kharagauli Wilderness has been preserved in its pristine and virgin state.
-In the virgin forests live populations of brown bear, wolf, lynx, red deer and chamois.
+The mountainous forests in Borjomi-Kharagauli Wilderness have been preserved in their pristine and virgin state.
+The virgin forests are home to populations of brown bear, wolf, lynx, red deer and chamois.
 Especially birds are easy to encounter and to observe during a hike here, like the unique Caucasian Black Grouse.
 As the Borjomi-Kharagauli Wilderness lies on the migration route of many migrating birds, in spring and autumn you can see large flocks of beautiful Yellowish Bee-Eater.

 The vast and remote Borjomi-Kharagauli Wilderness is accessible via 12 marked trails.
 These trails provide the opportunity to experience various corners of the park and Wilderness, rich biodiversity, and remote corners of these wild mountains.
 The trails offer a wide variety of one or several days tours, experience of rich evergreen forest (spruce, pine, fir-tree and mixed coniferous forests), spectacular alpine meadows and high mountain peaks.
 If you decide to hike to Mount Samethskhvario (2 642 meters), the highest point of the national park, you will enjoy a picturesque variety of plants blossoming in July and August.
 Additionally, the park offers hiking, horse riding, biking, snow shoeing, cultural and educational tours.

 - Phone: +995 577 64 04 80; +995 577 64 04 44